 To keep pace with its ongoing growth, SML relocated in 1988, expanded to its plant in 2001, opened a warehouse in Ontario in 2006, and added a second production plant on the south shore of Quebec in 2009.
 Over the years, production capacity has increased from about 12,000 square feet to over 90,000.

-In 2004, Michel Pelletier initiated an internal shake-up of the company, buying out his partner’s stake and bringing his two sons, Frédéric and Simon, into SML’s management.
+In 2004, Michel Pelletier initiated an internal shake-up of the company, buying out his partner’s stake thus continue to evolve as a family business.
+Together with his son Simon, they now manage the company.

 Nowadays, SML has a team of over 175 dedicated employees and deploys a fleet of cutting-edge equipments.